cjneely10/EukMetaSanity/README.md

 ## About
 Eukaryotic genome annotation is a laborious and time-intensive process. **EukMetaSanity** provides a structural and functional annotation of MAGs in a highly-parallel fashion, allowing for quick and in-depth analyses.
-The software is customizable - users may choose from several provided options based on their analysis needs, and power users with Python experience can easily extend the **EukMetaSanity** code base to add to or create new pipelines!

 This software suite is broken up into several sub-programs

 ### Run
-Identify putative taxonomy using the OrthoDB/MMETSP databases and MMseqs2 and annotate repeated regions of the genome with either MMseqs2 or RepeatModeler/RepeatMasker.

-Generate *ab initio* structural predictions of coding regions of the genome using either Augustus or GeneMark.
-Refine predictions with protein evidence using MetaEuk.
+Perform high-quality structural annotation using protein evidence recruited from the Orthologous Database of Proteins and the Marine
+Microbial Eukaryotic Transcriptomic Sequencing Project databases.

+Performs:

+- Taxonomy prediction using proteins identified by MetaEuk
+- DNA repeat modeling and masking using RepeatModeler and RepeatMasker, respectively
+- *Ab initio* prediction with Augustus and/or GeneMark

 ### Refine
 Map RNA-seq (using HISAT2) and assembled transcriptome (using GMAP) evidence from closely related organisms (same